 The Hunting Hawk sounds good in theory, but the damage buff only applies to At-Wills and does not modify the damage of your procs.
 Due to this in practice it is not better than an Alpha Compy.
 The Netherese Arcanist is an additional hit and also does not trigger off of procs, it is pretty bad and should not be used either.
 Death Slaad is also poor, contributing only ~1% to your DpS at legendary.
-Finally, the War Boar is far stronger than intended and is equivalent to running an additional, but I expect it to be fixed in an upcoming patch.

 This section was written by skullelf and formatted by Sacramentum, full credit to them.
 Consumables play a pivotal role in character optimization and are often overlooked by many players.
 During a dungeon run, you will most likely want as much power as you can get from any non-gear related items.In this section I will recommend on some of the Consumables which I consider best for a CW.
 There are 8 categories of Consumables.
 Within a category, consumables do not stack and you can use 1 consumable from each category at a time.

 |1.||Watermelon Sorbet||Event food||Increases your Power and Accuracy by 10%.||30 minutes||No||It is important to mention the stats increase will be calculated from your base power statistics.
 (Base stat = The value of the stat with no buffs and without companion).||Can be obtained in the summer festival.|